 • BIBLE VERSES ABOUT FORGIVING EACH OTHER — This web site gives a long list of Bible quotes on forgiving each other as posted on the web site for the Open Bible.

-• FORGIVENESS QUOTES — This tentmaker.org web site link takes you to a long list of quotes centering on the subject of forgiveness.
+• FORGIVENESS QUOTES — This web site link takes you to a long list of quotes centering on the subject of forgiveness.

 • The New Freedom of Forgiveness -by David Augsburger, published by Moody Publishers.
 “Seventy times seven …How many times shall I forgive?
 Our Lord answers us clearly that our forgiveness of those who hurt us shall have no end.
 This is one of the most difficult things any person has to face.
 David Augsburger understands this.
 He knows the outrageous cost and incomparable value of forgiving.
 He also knows this is a believer’s only option.
 Any other course of action will not only be destructive, it will violate the will of God.

-In this book Dr. Augsburger expands upon his classic writing to provide a more comprehensive, expanded, and stronger message.
 Combining personal testimonies with Scripture, Dr. Augsburger provides readers with practical guidance on applying forgiveness in our everyday lives.
 With a new study guide contained within the book, you will be challenged on an even deeper level.”

 • The Five Languages of Apology: How to Experience Healing in All Your Relationships -by Gary Chapman and Jennifer Thomas, published by Northfield Publishing.
-This book is to help people learn the art of apology.
-As one of the authors said, “I believe that people have different ways of apologizing, and what one person considers a sincere apology is not what another person may consider a sincere apology.
+This book is written to help people learn the art of apology.
+As one of the authors said, “I believe that people have different ways of apologizing.
+And what one person considers a sincere apology is not what another person may consider a sincere apology.
 In essence, they have different languages of apology.”
 The first half of the book goes into the research on this and identifies and describes each of the five languages of apology.
 The second half illustrates how to enhance relationships through what they’re teaching about apologizing.
 As they say, “What would the world be like if we all learned to apologize effectively?

 • When You Can’t Say “I Forgive You”: Breaking the Bonds of Anger and Hurt is written Grace Ketterman and David Hazard.
 It is published by NavPress Publishing.
-This book acknowledges that three of the hardest words to utter in any language are “I forgive you.” ” It “walks you step by step along the path of complete forgiveness: a forgiveness that admits pain, attempts to understand the other person, and finally, lets go.
+This book acknowledges that three of the hardest words to utter in any language are “I forgive you.” ” It “walks you step by step along the path of complete forgiveness.
+This is forgiveness that admits pain, attempts to understand the other person, and finally, lets go.
 Licensed physician Grace Ketterman validates this counsel by sharing her own shocking story of divorce, shame, and reconciliation.
-Through her gentle approach, compelling stories, and David’s teaching, you will discover the power to make it through the process of forgiveness — past the vulnerability, pain, and anger— toward a true change of heart.”
+Through her gentle approach, compelling stories, and David’s teaching, you will discover the power to make it through the process of forgiveness.”